 7. Alibi Room

-We had multiple people (neighbors back home plus bartenders around Vancouver) tell us this was the best beer spot in Vancouver.
+We had multiple people (friends back home plus bartenders around Vancouver) tell us this was the best beer spot in Vancouver.
 They have something like 50 beers on tap.
 We’re not the biggest craft beer drinkers (hello, Milwaukee – we love Miller Lite), but once again, when in Canada…

 8. Ask for Luigi